 Competition for the tickets was especially fierce because of the small size of the venue, and because Mohegan was hosting the final two shows scheduled so far on Springsteen’s two-year tour.

-Richard Joseph and his girlfriend Diana Appleby (pictured) flew in from San Diego to see if they could score tickets.
+Richard and his Diana flew in from San Diego to see if they could score tickets.
 They waited at the threshold of Casino of the Earth alongside scalpers and other far-flung fans.
 Joseph said he’s a Republican.
 Like those at the political convention down the hall, he wore his guy’s name emblazoned on his chest.
 Other folks in similar T-shirts represented a range of political persuasions and socioeconomic status: Democrats and independents, doctors and working stiffs.

 One woman sported a cowboy hat that bore more Bruce buttons than any diehard delegate wore for any GOP candidates.
 The woman, a Democrat who goes only by the name “Hat,” explained Springsteen’s appeal.